 The X6 M comes with a 550-litre boot.
 That is 100 litres less than what you get in a X5 M, but few sports cars have boots as big, and the X6 M is as fast as many sports cars.

 The Dynamic Select program allows you to alter the gearbox, suspension firmness, throttle response as well as steering wheel weight and has several modes from Sport to Comfort.
-Reviewers came to the conclusion that the best set-up is to have the gearbox and engine in Sport and leave the suspension in Comfort.
+We came to the conclusion that the best set-up is to have the gearbox and engine in Sport and leave the suspension in Comfort.
 The Sport Plus mode makes the X6 M too twitchy and nervous to be enjoyable.

 The slightly firm suspension and the tyre roar when on the motorway are some of the few drawbacks of this incredibly capable all-rounder.

 The engine is another thing in the X6 M that receives lots of praise – it is the same unit used in the M5 and packs a respectable 570hp along with mountains of pulling power.
-Surprisingly for a SUV that weighs more than two tonnes it can accelerate from 0-62mph in just 4.2 seconds.
+Surprisingly for an SUV that weighs more than two tonnes, it can accelerate from 0-62mph in just 4.2 seconds.
 To put this into perspective that’s faster than a Porsche 911.
-The top speed is limited to 155mph, but if you opt for the optional M Driver’s Package, the top speed raises to 173mph which is just 7mph short of the top speed of an Aston Martin V8 Vantage.
+The top speed is limited to 155mph, but if you opt for the optional M Driver’s Package, the top speed rises to 173mph which is just 7mph short of the top speed of an Aston Martin V8 Vantage.

-Fuel efficiency has been improved by 20% over the outgoing model, but most owners will care more about the fact that you have to fill it up with petrol every 250 miles.
+Fuel efficiency has been improved by 20% over the old model, but most owners will care more about the fact that you have to fill it up with petrol every 250 miles.
 Real world fuel consumption will be sub 20mpg.

 Although there isn’t a Euro NCAP safety score, we are confident BMW has pulled all the stops to make one of it fastest and heaviest cars as safe as possible.
 The four-wheel-drive system provides unflappable grip, and the brakes give impressive stopping power for the 2.3-tonne car.